 In 2010, the Duncans had their first worship service.
 It was at that service a family open their hearts to God and put their faith in Jesus Christ.
 Over time, more and more people gave their lives to Christ.
 In response to those accepting Jesus, the church celebrated its first baptism service on Easter at New Beginnings Church in Poughkeepsie.
 Soon the home was too small to hold the people who were attending Living Water Church.
 After sharing the need with Full Gospel Center Church, they welcomed Living Water Church to use their facilities until they could find space of their own.

-Bellevue Baptist Church (Memphis, Tn.), Colonial Heights Church (Jackson, Miss.) and several other churches from around the country were instrumental in supporting the new church through mission teams, encouragement, and financial support.
+Bellevue Baptist Church (Memphis, TN), Colonial Heights Church (Jackson, MS) and several other churches from around the country were instrumental in supporting the new church through mission teams, encouragement, and financial support.
 In addition, the Hudson Baptist Association and the Baptist Convention of New York also aided us in our progress.
 Living Water Church is greatly indebted to these wonderful partners.

 The church has continued to grow over the last 9 years.
 Additional worship space and new children’s classes have been added to accommodate the growth.
 In attempt to spread God’s love globally, the church took its first international mission trip to Uruguay in May 2016 and constructed a building for a church in need.
 The story of Living Water church is just beginning.
 The history is being written as the church is pursuing a more intentional vision of growing God’s family here and around the world through local ministry, missions and church planting.